GSA/digitalgov.gov/content/posts/2016/07/2016-07-28-widgets-mobile-apps-and-sms-essential-agency-tools-for-summer-heat-safety-and-hurricane-season.md

   * NWS [Hurricanes](http://www.nws.noaa.gov/om/hurricane/) and [Heat](http://www.nws.noaa.gov/os/heat/)
   * CDC Emergency Preparedness and Response [Extreme Heat](http://emergency.cdc.gov/disasters/extremeheat/index.asp), [Hurricanes](http://emergency.cdc.gov/disasters/hurricanes/index.asp), [Floods](http://emergency.cdc.gov/disasters/floods/index.asp)
   * [Historical Hurricane Tracks](https://coast.noaa.gov/hurricanes/)
-  * National Library of Medicine (NLM) Disaster Information Management Research Center (DIMRC) [Disaster Apps for Your Digital Go Bag](https://disasterinfo.nlm.nih.gov/dimrc/disasterapps.html) includes links to apps for Medical and Health Information, Responder Support and Safety, Psychological Health Tools, U.S. Federal Organizations, American Red Cross Suite of Apps, Surveillance and Alerts, Family Reunification, Directories, and more_You can download other helpful mobile government apps with just a few clicks from our [USA.gov Federal Mobile Apps Directory](http://www.usa.gov/mobileapps.shtml).
+  * National Library of Medicine (NLM) Disaster Information Management Research Center (DIMRC) [Disaster Apps for Your Digital Go Bag](https://disasterinfo.nlm.nih.gov/dimrc/disasterapps.html) includes links to apps for Medical and Health Information, Responder Support and Safety, Psychological Health Tools, U.S. Federal Organizations, American Red Cross Suite of Apps, Surveillance and Alerts, Family Reunification, Directories, and more.

+***

+_You can download other helpful mobile government apps with just a few clicks from our [USA.gov Federal Mobile Apps Directory](http://www.usa.gov/mobileapps.shtml).
 Federal agencies can get their apps listed in the directory by using the [Federal Mobile Products Registry](http://apps.usa.gov/register)._

 _Got a great idea for a mobile product or service and need help planning or releasing it?
 Contact the [Mobile Application Development Program]({{< link "mobile-application-development-program.md" >}}).
 Are you a federal employee interested in how agencies are using mobile technologies and building government-wide solutions?
 Join the [MobileGov Community of Practice]({{< link "categories/mobile" >}}) with your .gov or .mil email address._